-The study by Niu et al. [48] investigated the rheological properties of mortar incorporating WGP.
-The findings (Figure 5 and Figure 6) reveal insights into yield stress and plastic viscosity, critical parameters influencing the flow behavior of mortar.
+The study by Niu et al. [48] investigated the rheological properties of mortar incorporating waste glass powder (WGP).
+The findings (Fig. 5 and Fig. 6) reveal insights into yield stress and plastic viscosity, critical parameters influencing the flow behaviour of mortar.
 The addition of WGP introduces changes in these rheological properties, impacting the mortar's workability and flow characteristics.
-Understanding these variations is crucial for optimizing mix designs and ensuring proper handling and placement during construction.
-The study's comprehensive examination sheds light on the intricate relationship between WGP content and the rheological performance of mortar, offering valuable information for sustainable concrete applications.
+Understanding these variations is crucial for optimising mix designs and ensuring proper handling and placement during construction.
+The study's comprehensive examination sheds light on the intricate relationship between waste glass powder content and the rheological performance of mortar, offering valuable information for sustainable concrete applications.